What is a Victim Impact Statement?

 I received notice that the defendant is scheduled for a parole hearing.
 Can I make a Victim Impact Statement at that hearing?

 Yes.
 You can attend the hearing and make your statement in person.
-You can also work with Victim Services to have your Victim Impact Statement video recorded at the time the defendant is sentenced.
 Your Impact Statement can be preserved for future parole hearings.
-Please contact the Division of Victim Services if you need further assistance.
+Please contact the Victim Assistance Center if you need further assistance.